Our Story

 Professor

-Also from Argentina, Fr.
-Fliess was admitted as a seminarian in 2006.
+Bishop Fliess was admitted as a seminarian in 2006.
 He was ordained in 2010 and after the completion of his studies in 2011, he became a professor.
-He currently teaches Dogmatic Theology, Sacred Scripture, Latin and Greek.
-He was consecrated a bishop in 2022.
+He currently teaches Dogmatic Theology, Sacred Scripture, Latin, and Greek at Most Holy Trinity Seminary in Reading, Pennsylvania.
+In 2022, His Excellency was consecrated by the Most Revered Donald Sanborn.

 Rev. Luke Petrizzi